Cheap one-way & return flights to Senegal from London

 What is the cheapest time of year to fly to Senegal?

 Senegal celebrates lively festivals in its full spirit.
-Among other festival of the year, International Art Festival and Traditional Dance Festival are the most notable and happening at the same time.
+Among other festivals of the year, International Art Festival and Traditional Dance Festival are the most notable and happening at the same time.
 St. Lious Jazz Festival, Goree Diaspora Festival, du Sahel, Dak’Art Biennale stunningly display Senegalese culture.

 What are the entry requirements to Senegal for British travellers?